 If you have questions about the Connected Leadership Program, please email us at info@leaders.study.

-Both venues are set in the Dutch countryside to foster a connection to nature and peacefulness.
+The venue is set in the beautiful Dutch countryside, featuring a lake on the grounds, to foster a connection to nature and peacefulness.
 The program fees include the standard accommodations, which are shared rooms with 2 people sharing a room.
-There are also private rooms available for an extra cost of 300 euros.
+There are also private rooms available for an extra charge.

-Private room availability for June cohort: 3 private rooms
+Private room availability for Fall Cohort: 4 private rooms.

 During your registration, please mention whether you would like a private room and our administration coordinator will guide you through the following steps.